mhekkel/libzeep/docs/lib-http.md

 Several remarks here.

-The server object is created with a =docroot= parameter.
+The server object is created with a ``docroot`` parameter.
 That parameter tells the server to create a default [classref zeep::http::template_processor `template_processor`] for use by the __html_controller__ objects.

-As you can see in the handler code, a check is made for a parameter called =name=.
+As you can see in the handler code, a check is made for a parameter called ``name``.
 When present, its value is stored in the newly created sub-scope object.
-The template file contains a construct in the =<span>= element that tests for the availability of this variable and uses the default ='world'= otherwise.
+The template file contains a construct in the ``<span>`` element that tests for the availability of this variable and uses the default ``'world'`` otherwise.
 For more information on templates see the section on [link libzeep.http.xhtml-template xhtml templates].

 The path specified in `mount` is `{,index,index.html}` which is a glob pattern, this pattern can accept the following constructs: